 In 1975, Dee Salter and Scott Walker started riding at the famed "Silver Acres Riding Academy" in St. Catharines, ON. under the tutelage of the Boyt Family and Rosemary Milne.
-Soon after, Scott moved on to professional horseman and Judge, Brian Henderson, where he schooled for 12 years.
+Soon after, Scott joined professional horseman and judge Brian Henderson, where he schooled for 12 years.
 Dee became a top student of International Judge, and top professional horse-woman, Bobbie Reber.
 An illustrious junior career saw success in the pony, hunter, jumper and equitation rings.
-Catch riding and training with Bobbie Reber, Doug Hood and Randy Cole, Dee set her sights on the USA and trained with Missy Clarke; herself a product of the famed US Chef d'Equipe George Morris.
+Catch-riding and training with Bobbie Reber, Doug Hood and Randy Cole, Dee set her sights on the USA and trained with Missy Clarke, herself a product of the famed US Chef d'Equipe George Morris.

 In 2002, after the birth of their son Sam, they made a family decision to move north.
-The Walkers purchased the current location in Caledon, on the border with King, and constructed their brand new training facility on the border of King and Caledon, only 8 minutes from EMG showgrounds in Palgrave, the site of the jumping competition for the 2015 Pan American Games.
+The Walkers purchased the current location in Caledon, on the border with King, and constructed their brand new training facility on Castlederg Sideroad.
+Their barn is located only 8 minutes from EMG showgrounds in Palgrave, the site of the jumping competition for the 2015 Pan American Games.

 Scott and Dee Walker strive daily to maintain the championship level at which Forest Hill operates.
-As one of the premiere "show barns" in Canada, they have developed a highly successful system of training; achieving success at all levels of riding, showing and investing in the development of their clients.
+As one of the premiere "show barns" in Canada, they have developed a highly successful system of training, achieving success at all levels of riding, showing and investing in the development of their clients.
 The results speak for themselves.
-Weekly, Circuit, Zone and Royal Champions, are evidence of the methods they successfully employ.
+Weekly Circuit, Zone and Royal Champions are evidence of the succesful methods they employ.

 9579 Castledurg Road.
 Caledon, ON